 Choosing Performio for Your Management Software

 Effective implementation of an Incentive Compensation Management Software like Performio can help your sales organization drive the behavior it needs by capitalizing on these three principles.
 Achieving true automation of your incentive compensation management program allows you to:

 - Provide full transparency to all salespeople.
 Each salesperson has full access to the data they need to track performance and pay.

 - Provide frequent (e.g., daily) updates on sales performance across individuals, teams, and the entire organization.

 - Deliver insights through reports and dashboards using the rich data from your sales performance management system.

-Of course, this pandemic re enforces above all else, the importance of our health and those of our loved ones.
-When we come out the other end, there will be time to reflect on the likely changes to our lives; both business and personal.
+Of course, this pandemic reinforces the importance of our health and those of our loved ones above all else.
+When we come out to the other end, there will be time to reflect on the likely changes to our lives, both business and personal.
 More on those themes later.